bomba-cat/16RM-OS/README.md

 - Remove the disk read from the bootloader and moving it as a driver
 - Better file structure
 - FAT 12 subdirectory
-- If going in 32bit long mode with vt8086 mode add FAT32 file system
+- ~~If going in 32bit long mode with vt8086 mode add FAT32 file system~~ staying in 16 bit
-- Make driver to load drivers
+- Fix loaded driver not returning to kernel

 # Drivers/Interrupts todo list
 - ~~Driver to return back to the kernel~~